eligohar/AI/README.md

 ![picture alt](./figures/Transition_amount_vs_class_type.png "Title is optional")

 ## Input Features Visualized
-Following histograms represent the frequency of occurance of a particular feature vlaue and contains 31 sub-plots for Class Type,  Elapsed Time, Transition Amount features from  V1 to V28.
-In each sub-plot, y-axis describes the total number of instances occurred and x –axis shows value of the particular field in the Dataset.
+Following figure represent the frequency of occurance of a particular feature vlaue.
+It contains 31 sub-plots for Class Type, Elapsed Time, Transition Amount and  features from  V1 to V28.
+In each sub-plot, y-axis shows the total number of instances occurred and x-axis represents the value of the particular field in the Dataset.
- Class Type 0’ or Negative Class means real transition and ‘Class Type 1’ or Positive Class means fraudulent transition.
 From left to right, in first row, first subplot represents the histogram data of ‘Class Type’ field.
-We can clearly understand from this sub-plot that there are more number of instances of ‘Class Type 0’, showed by peak, than the number of instances of ‘Class Type 1’
+We can clearly understand from this sub-plot that there are more number of instances of ‘Class Type 0’, showed by peak, than the number of instances of ‘Class Type 1’.
 Second subplot displays Elapsed Time histogram information of all instances of data set.
 Most of the instances have higher Elapsed Time, shown in the Figure.
 Third subplot shows that more number of instances have very few transition amount and meanwhile, there are some instances in Dataset which have somehow higher transition amount.
 Going onward, sub-plots for V1 to V28 fields, reveals their normal distribution data across particular negative and positive values.
 ![picture alt](./figures/credit_card_fields.png "Title is optional")

 # Performance